daanvanderputte/youtube-clone/README.md

 <img src=./images/screenshot.png alt="Screenshot"/>

 Recreated a YouTube page using Grid and Flexbox.
-The project is static, no clickable buttons and the videos are pictures.
+This project is static, no clickable buttons and the videos are pictures.

 <img src=./svgs/laptop-code.svg alt="Code" width="30"/>